Skip to content ↓

 • E Nemeth: EAL Coordinator

-• K Cox: SEND Teacher
+• K Cox: Alternative Curriculum SEND Teacher

-• L Murphy: SEND Teacher
+• L Murphy: Alternative Curriculum SEND Teacher

 • D McFaul: Social, Emotional and Mental Health (SEMH) Lead